lajtavariz/PPKE-THESIS/README.md

 specifying a newer version in package.json.
 You can also run `yarn update` and `yarn install` to manage dependencies.

 The `yarn run` command will list all of the scripts available to run for this project.

+## A very brief user manual

+After starting the application, you'll be able to upload text content to the system.
+After uploading some documents, you'll be able to perform a search on them using different similarity measures.